ObjectModules/deploy/Mapping.md

 Unfortunately we are not making this project to give an information about your best food.
 What is really people deeply seeking?
 A best food?
 Nope..
+A search engine?
+You got some already..
-We want to go wider.
+We shall go wider.

 Money?
 Yes!
 How to get the money then.
 Yes, we have to do some business.